-The syllabus for Mathematics Teaching Methods and Practice (TMP) is developed for TTC student-teachers in the option of Science and Mathematics Education.
+The syllabus for Teaching Methods and Practice of Mathematics is developed for TTC student-teachers in the option of early childhood and lower primary education where TMP is a core subject.

 The motive of reviewing the syllabus was to ensure that the syllabus is responsive to the needs of the student- teachers and to shift from objective and knowledge-based learning to competence-based learning.
 Another reason was to align the draft TTC curriculum to the CBC in general education.
 Emphasis in the review was put more on skills and competences as well as the coherence within the existing content by drawing on the previous syllabus and benchmarking with syllabi elsewhere with best practices.